 Koprivshtica Is a Prime Example for Bulgarian National Revival

 Koprivshtitsa Is Colourful

 Koprivshtitsa Digs Deep

 Koprivshtitsa Is Folky

 The Sredna Gora mountain range (Средна гора) is centrally located within Bulgaria and 285 km long.
 Its highest peak is Golyam Bogdan with 1,604 m (5,262 ft).
 In the past, copper was mined here and the objects produced from this are part of the Varna culture artifacts.
 Fun fact: the Srednogorie Heights in Antarctica were named after the Sredna Gora mountain range.

 From Sofia to Koprivshtica (СОФИЯ СЕВЕР – КОПРИВЩИЦА), it only takes under two hours.
 You can rent a car for your Bulgarian roadtrip.
+I would use a trusted car rental company like Sixt.
 A train ride takes two and a half hours and costs around $3.
 As there isn’t a trains station in town, you need to take a taxi.
 Buses go to Plovdiv and from there, you can take a local bus from Filipovo North Bus Station.

 Even though not many foreign tourists are strolling around Koprivshtica, you will find no shortage of Bulgarian tourists.
 Especially during holidays, the town can get busy, so book your stay in advance if you travel during that time.

 The majority of Bulgaria is Bulgarian Orthodox and as such, you can find churches as well as authentic icons.
 A noteable church is the Assumption of the Blessed Virgin with its wooden bishop’s throne.